John Parrella

-John Lorin Parrella (born November 22, 1969) is an American football coach and former defensive tackle who is currently the head coach at Lutheran West High School in Rocky River, Ohio.
+John Lorin Parrella (born November 22, 1969) is an American football coach and former defensive tackle who was the head coach at Lutheran West High School in Rocky River, Ohio.

+He resigned in December 2025.
 Parrella was the assistant defensive line coach for the Cleveland Browns of the National Football League (NFL) in 2019.
 He previously served as the former defensive line coach for the University of Nebraska–Lincoln.
 He played college football at Nebraska and was selected by the Buffalo Bills in the second round of the 1993 NFL draft.

 Playing career

 Parrella was selected by the Buffalo Bills in the second round of the 1993 NFL draft.
 Parrella played most of his career with the San Diego Chargers from 1994 to 2001.
 He proved to be a reliable defender on the interior as a defensive tackle starting in 1996, routinely finishing with more than 30 tackles a year through 2002.
 His best seasons came in 1999 and 2000 when he recorded 5.5 and 7.0 Sacks along with 5 combined forced fumbles.
 He also played for the Oakland Raiders from 2002 to 2004.
 He would record 1 Sack with 41 tackles in 2002.